-A limited number of Research Assistantships are available to qualified individuals.
-The student may receive tuition remission from the Graduate School while also being employed by a Department for twenty (20) hours per week for the duration of the assistantship.
-Graduate assistantships are available to graduate students who have been admitted to a degree program at NC A & T, maintain full time status, are in good academic standing, and are making satisfactory progress toward their degrees.
+A limited number of Graduate Assistantships are available to qualified individuals.
+The student may receive tuition remission from The Graduate College while also being employed by a Department for twenty (20) hours per week for the duration of the assistantship.
+Graduate assistantships are available to graduate students who have been admitted to a degree program at NC A&T, maintain full-time status, are in good academic standing, and are making satisfactory progress toward their degrees.
 A Graduate Assistantship is a form of apprenticeship and contributes to the student's professional development.
-Its primary purpose is to assist students in strengthening and successfully completing their academic program while developing research and other skills and supporting the mission of the Department.
-Doctoral students may also be considered for Teaching Assistantships in the Department as well.
+Its primary purpose is to assist students in strengthening and successfully completing their academic program while developing research and other skills and supporting the mission of the Department as well.
 See the Graduate Catalog for a more thorough description of the types of assistantships and other relevant information.

-Application for an assistantship and requests for other sources of financial assistance should be directed to the School of Graduate Studies, telephone: 285-2366 and see the Financial Aid website for additional information.
+Application for an assistantship and requests for other sources of financial assistance should be directed to The Graduate College, telephone: 336-285-2366 and see the Financial Aid website for additional information.